-PRO: You got to eat REAL, sugary cake for your 1st birthday, Harper had to wait until he was two.
+PRO: You got to eat REAL, sugary cake for your 1st birthday, H had to wait until he was two.

-CON: Harper got a pretty stinking awesome party with real invited sent by mail, I texted our friends for a party three days before.
+CON: My first got a pretty stinking awesome party with real invited sent by mail, I texted our friends for a party three days before.